-Binary is a base 2 numbering system which is made up of two numbers: 0 and 1.
-0 means OFF and 1 means ON.
-The computer’s central processing unit (CPU) only recognizes these two states – ON and OFF.
-It is the foundation for all binary code, which is used in computer and digital systems.
+Binary is a base 2 numbering system made up of two numbers: 0 and 1.
+0 represents OFF and 1 represents ON.
+A computer’s central processing unit (CPU) only recognises these two states.
+It’s the foundation for all binary code, which is used in computer and digital systems.

 Bits and Bytes

-A binary digit called bit is the smallest unit of data in a computer.
-Each bit has a single value which is either 0 or 1.
+A binary digit called a bit is the smallest unit of data in a computer.
+Each bit has a single value, which is either 0 or 1.
 8 bits (b) is equivalent to 1 byte (B).

 Hexadecimal Numbering System

-Hexadecimal is a base 16 numbering system which is made up of 16 digits: 0 – 9 and six more, which is A through F.
+Hexadecimal is a base 16 numbering system made up of 16 digits: 0 – 9 and six more characters, which are A through F.

 Uses of Hexadecimal

-Hexadecimal numbering system is often used by programmers to simplify the binary numbering system.
-Since 16 is equivalent to 24, there is a linear relationship between the numbers 2 and 16.
+Programmers often use the hexadecimal numbering system to simplify the binary numbering system.
+As 16 is equivalent to 24, there is a linear relationship between the numbers 2 and 16.
 This means that one hexadecimal digit is equivalent to four binary digits.
-Computers use binary numbering system while humans use hexadecimal numbering system to shorten binary and make it easier to understand.
+Computers use the binary numbering system while humans use the hexadecimal numbering system to shorten binary and make it easier to understand.